ericwastaken/macos-battery/README.md

 //=> Battery charge state is 'discharging'.
 //=> Battery charge state is 'charging'.
 //=> Battery charge state is 'finishing charge'.
+//=> Battery charge state is 'no battery'.
+//=> Battery charge state is 'undetermined'.

 ```

+## Requirements

+This package supports macOS 10.11 or newer.
+Please report if this works on older versions of macOS via issues so that we can upate the requirements check.

 ## API